- Date : 04/12/2020

 How does cashless insurance work?

 Cashless health insurance plans allow the insured to avail medical care without having to pay upfront.
 The insurance company settles the dues directly with the hospital, provided it is a part of its network.
 The bill is paid subject to all policy terms and conditions being met.

 For emergency hospitalisation:

-- In the event of an emergency, the hospital will begin treatment as soon as you provide the cashless insurance card and insurance policy details.
+- In the event of an emergency, the hospital will begin treatment as soon as you furnish the cashless card and insurance policy details at the admissions desk.

-- It will then contact the insurance company for approving the treatment.
+- The hospital will then contact the insurance company for approving the treatment.
 It will submit a pre-authorisation form on your behalf, in order to get the go-ahead.

 - The bills are reviewed on completion of treatment by the insurance company which makes the payment accordingly.